What to Do When Your Credit Card Limit Is Lowered

 It’s important to remember that just because you have the available credit or get a credit limit increase does not mean you should use it.

 Experts suggest using no more of 30 percent of your available credit on your card, also called your credit utilization.
-It’s important to keep an eye on your credit utilization, as it makes up 30 percent of your overall credit score, along with other factors like payment history, the age of credit, mix of credit, and credit inquiries.
+It’s important to keep an eye on your credit utilization, as it makes up 30 percent of your overall credit score, along with other factors like payment history, the age of credit, the mix of credit, and credit inquiries.

 Remember that everything you put on your credit card, you will have to pay back, with interest eventually.
 (Unless you have a 0 percent interest credit card, but those are usually promotional offers and last only a specified amount of time.)

 Using credit cards successfully and dealing with sudden changes to your account can be tough.
 But if you do it right, credit cards can be a valuable financial tool.